-Who doesn’t love classic chicken-flavored noodles!
+Who doesn’t love classic chicken-flavored noodles in Korea?
 It comes in different levels of spiciness, so there’s something for everyone.
 You can have extra spicy to not spicy at all!

 Just as the name suggests.
 There are not many options for vegetarian Korean ramen.
 But sometimes, you can get a kimchi flavor that is completely vegetarian-friendly.

 Nongshim Soon Veggie Noodle Soup is Korean ramen without any meat or non-vegan ingredients.
-It is one of the solely veggie options available in the market.
+It is one of the sole veggie options available in the market.
 With a delicious and mild vegetable broth, the noodles contain more vegetables than most veggie ramen, including carrots, corn, mushrooms, and green onions.
 The noodles are made from wheat flour and are cooked in the broth.
 The soup is also flavored with a mild chili pepper sauce, giving it a kick.
-It has a simple savory broth, yet it has some hearty flavors that even meat lovers will enjoy!
+It has a simple savory broth and some hearty flavors that even meat lovers will enjoy!

 For the ones who don’t really like their food too spicy.

 Ottogi Jin Ramen (Mild Taste) is an Asian-style instant cup noodle where you can enjoy the harmony of chewy noodles, beef bone stock, and aged mild spicy taste.
 The beef broth is seasoned with a variety of spices, including garlic, ginger, and chili peppers.
 It is flavorful and rich, which will definitely take care of your hunger pangs.

 There are a lot of seafood varieties of Korean noodles, including bits of dried squid, oyster flavor, shrimp flavor with tiny shrimp pieces, and many more.
 Ultimately, all of them have a prominent taste of refreshing seafood flavor.

 Nongshim Noodle Cup, Spicy Shrimp, is one example of seafood instant ramen that you can try.
-This type of noodles in Korea is hot and spicy noodle soup in broth, and it contains real shrimp and unique spices for added flavors.
+This type of noodles in Korea is hot and has spicy noodle soup in broth, and it contains real shrimp and unique spices for added flavors.
 Nongshim Noodle Cup, Spicy Shrimp is a quick and easy meal that can be enjoyed at home or on the go.
 It is also a good source of nutrients, as it contains protein, carbohydrates, and fiber.

 As the name suggests, a bowl or cup full of spicy noodles.
 Locals generally have a preference for spicy flavors, and you can find spicy taste combined with others like chicken, seafood, and others.